-There are more than 200 meetings hosted by the Vancouver Intergroup Alcoholics Anonymous chapter and the Southwest Washington Area Narcotic Anonymous chapter in the Vancouver area.
+The Vancouver Intergroup Alcoholics Anonymous chapter and the Southwest Washington Area Narcotics Anonymous chapter host more than 200 meetings in the Vancouver area.

 You can get a breath of fresh air and experience the benefits of light exercise by going on a hike.
 Clark County, Washington is home to several hiking trails, including the Bells Mountain Trail, the Burnt Bridge Creek Trail and the Lacamas Heritage Trail.
 You can also stretch your legs at the Battle Ground Lake State Park or the Beacon Rock State Park.